7 Strategies to Eat Out with Friends Again

 - Pick the Place: If socializing with family and friends is a regularly scheduled event, make sure you get to choose the restaurant occasionally too.
 Seek out gluten-free eateries.
 Do some online legwork to find dedicated safe places in your area.
 Be honest with your friends about your special diet.
 Let them know you can be flexible sometimes, but you appreciate their flexibility as well.
 Then consider having a favorite meal ready to zap when you get home.

 - Skip the Meal: When eating out is only one part of the evening fun, consider skipping the restaurant if it really brings you down.
-Sure, it is disappointing, but anxiety over getting sick isn’t fun either.
+Sure, it’s disappointing, but anxiety over getting sick isn’t fun either.
+Eating at home first might be your best choice.
 Tell the others that you can meet them later at the club.
 Be firm if they persist in your attendance at dinner, especially if you don’t want just a glass of water for your meal.

 - B.Y.O.F: Contact the restaurant and explain your food intolerance.
 Ask if you can bring your own food to discreetly eat.
 Don’t expect the establishment to heat your food.
 They may be prevented from doing so for health code reasons.
 So pack a homemade hoagie to enjoy.